EZ Statistics

 Learn More

-The Law of Large Numbers is a fundamental principle in probability theory and statistics that describes how the average of results from repeated experiments will converge to the expected value as the number of trials increases.
+The Law of Large Numbers is a fundamental principle in probability theory and statistics that describes how the average of results obtained from repeating an experiment many times will converge to the expected value.
+Think of it as nature's way of revealing its true probabilities through repeated observations.

 Mathematical Foundation